Stable Roommates with Narcissistic, Single-Peaked, and Single-Crossing Preferences: Incomplete preferences

-It is straightforward to verify the second statement concerning the single-peaked property.
-As for the \tiescness{}, it holds with respect to every order of the agents: Each pair of agents is ranked by at most two different agents and ties only occur in the preferences of~$a^5$. \end{proof}
+Statement~\eqref{lem:A-nsp} is straight-forward.
+As for Statement~\eqref{lem:A-tiesc}, which concerns \tiescness{}, we observe that it holds with respect to every order of the agents: Each pair of agents is ranked by at most two different agents and ties only occur in the preferences of~$a^5$. \end{proof}

-Whereas \cref{lem:selector-gadget} enforces that a specific agent~(i.e., $a^5$) must be matched with some agent from a specific group of agents~(i.e., $X$), the forthcoming lemma enforces some specific combination of matchings inside $X$.
+Whereas \cref{lem:selector-gadget} enforces that a specific agent~(i.e., $a^5$) must be matched with some agent from a specific group of agents~(i.e., $X$), the forthcoming lemma enforces some specific combination of matchings inside this specific group~$X$.
 This seems crucial to ensure the narcissistic, single-peaked, and \tiesc property.